Aquabord Solves a Lot of Watercolor Problems

 • No glass

-Use Aquaboard: Aquabord for watercolor paintings.Painting on Aquabord is "Freedom".
+Use Aquaboard: Aquabord for watercolor paintings."Freedom" from paper paintings

-Use Aquaboard: Aquabord for watercolor paintings.Painting on Aquabord is "Freedom".
+Use Aquaboard: Aquabord for watercolor paintings."Freedom" from paper paintings

-Why I Switched to Aquabord
+Why Did I Switch to Aquabord?

-My husband and I were enjoying doing the art street festivals in Florida.
+My husband and I were enjoying doing the street art festivals in Florida.

 Disaster Struck

-Even though we were sandwiched between other tents in the middle of a row, we got nervous about allowing customers into our tent.
+Even though we were sandwiched tightly between other tents in the middle of a row, we got nervous about allowing customers into our tent.
 If the tent went down, they could possibly be injured by broken glass.

 The paintings were in danger, too.
 If watercolors on paper get moisture behind the glass, they can be water stained or even grow mildew.